cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 Based on your exploration of the File IO system calls, you will now create a kernel module that can support the basic management of a device and transferring data to and from the device.
  This buffer will be a virtual file that can be read and written.
  The device will allocate a kernel buffer when the module is loaded.
- The device will maintain the kernel data structures and validate the transfer of data to garuantee that memory is handled securely (no overwrites).
+ The device will maintain the kernel data structures and validate the transfer of data to guarantee  that memory is handled securely (no overwrites).
  The LKM interface for devices is similar to the interface to a file.
  In fact, the disk is just a device (block device) and uses a similar interface to support file IO.